 Ernakulam District is famous for the Neo-classical dance form Chavittu Natakom.
 The Portuguese influence in Kerala helped the spread of Christianity along the South West Coast.Genoa, Caralman charitham, Napoleon charitham, etc are some of the important plays.Places like Gothuruth, Mundamvely, Varapuzha are famous for this art form.

-Landmarks and Places to visit in Ernakulam
+List of Places to visit in Ernakulam

 Ernakulam was an important trade center of South India in previous times and hence have seen many rulers and kingdoms in its time period.
 There are various historical sites in the city.
 Temples, forts, beaches , museums and many more tourist places.
 Ernakulam district attracts many tourist all around the year.
 Some of the famous places around Ernakulam are-